 What is an example of true love?

-What is love, though?
-Love: a state where you equate your own well-being on par with that of the other person.
+Love: a state where you equate your own well-being on par with that of the

 Care: the only true measure of one’s love.
+Loving someone means caring for them.
 Whether your actions show that you care about the preferences, honor, and wellbeing of the other person (and they yours) is just about the only true indicator of love.

 This is the simple principle of long-lasting relationships: to love them the way they want to be loved and not how you think they should be loved.